 You’ll set off with your gear to hike the 12 kilometres to base camp, following the valley to the foot of Mount Kauvvik (Mount D’Iberville), where you’ll settle in for the next few days.
 You’ll have plenty of time to explore the area and appreciate the sense of freedom it offers.

-• Accommodations: Kauvvik (Iberville) base camp
+• Accommodation: Kauvvik (Iberville) Base Camp

-• Accommodations: Kauvvik (Iberville) Base Camp
+• Accommodation: Kauvvik (Iberville) Base Camp

-• Accommodations: Kauvvik (Iberville) Base Camp
+• Accommodation: Kauvvik (Iberville) Base Camp

-Day 8: Scenic return along the Koroc River to Kuujjuaq
+Day 8: Scenic flight back to Kuujjuaq

-• Accommodations: Coop Hotel in Kuujjuaq
+• Accommodation: Coop Hotel in Kuujjuaq

 Drones